Skip to main content

 What TAQYID Covers for Pindaan 2026

-The four Pindaan 2026 compliance gaps that require proactive monitoring — not retrospective record-keeping — map directly onto TAQYID's core modules:
+The compliance gaps above require proactive monitoring — not retrospective record-keeping — and map directly onto TAQYID's core modules:

 Training Timelines — Tracks each staff member's appointment date and training completion date.
 Automatically flags: (1) new hires approaching their 3-month training deadline before it lapses, and (2) processing staff whose last documented training is within 6 months of the 3-year refresh threshold.
 Alerts fire before the NCR, not after.